-The projects below are only some examples of those that could support the delivery of sustainability impact at scale through data governance and strategy tools.
+The projects below are only some examples of those that could support the delivery of sustainability impact at scale using data.
 The resources provide insights about some of the emerging best practice on data literacy, data ethics, and data privacy.

 Achieving Sustainability at Scale using Data and Information